From co-living space to a mid-century family home, Singapore-style

 The children’s rooms lean into soft vintage hues — peach, pink, warm neutrals — with convertible furniture that grows with them.
 Wall decals of mermaids, thoughtfully inclusive and curly-haired (just like the family), add personality without overwhelming the space.
 It’s playful, but not saccharine.

 Outside, the restored spiral staircase is kept safely behind a baby gate — a very real reminder that charm and parenthood must co-exist.
-There’s a planter box, hanging greenery, and even a thrifted retro stone table set sourced from Carousell.
-The kind you’d expect to see downstairs at an old HDB void deck, repurposed here as a mini outdoor corner with attitude.
+There’s a planter box, hanging greenery, and even a thrifted retro stone table set sourced from Carousell, repurposed here as a mini outdoor corner with attitude.

 Throughout the home, the couple prioritised reuse and authenticity.
-Up to 60% of their furniture and décor is thrifted or carried over from their previous flat.
+Up to 60% of their furniture and décor were thrifted while others were carried over from their previous flat.
 And rather than hiding practical needs behind heavy carpentry, they allowed useful elements to blend seamlessly into the retro narrative.
 The result is refreshingly unpretentious — lived-in from day one, without waiting for a “settling in” period.

 The homeowners sum up the spirit of the renovation best: “Beyond aesthetics, the design was meant to feel familiar.
 It reminds us of the homes and kopitiams we grew up around, now adapted for our children’s generation.
 It’s a space that carries memory — yet feels completely our own.”